-- No monitoring for these substances was conducted in 2014 because it was not required.
-Detected results for Barium and Chromium are from sampling conducted in 2012 - 2 EPA's MCL for flouride is 4 ppm.
+1 EPA's MCL for flouride is 4 ppm.
 However, our state has set a lower MCL, 2 ppm, to better protect human health.

-- 3 Highest chlorine level is based on the running annual average of data.
+- $^{\rm 2}~$ Results are from the most recent testing in 2014. - 3 Highest chlorine level is based on the running annual average of data.
 Highest trihalomethanes and haloacetic acid levels are based on the highest quarterly running annual average result.
-The ranges represent the individual results of all samples collected in 2014. - Unregulated contaminants are those for which there are no established drinking water standards.
+The ranges represent the individual results of all samples collected in 2015. - Unregulated contaminants are those for which there are no established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist regulatory agencies in determining their occurance in drinking water and whether future regulation is warranted. - 5 The SMCL for manganese is 50 ppb.
 The SMCL for sulfate is 250 ppm.
-[There is no applicable ORSG for manganese or sulfate]. - 6 EPA has established a lifetime health advisory (HA) of 300 ppb and a SMCL of 50 ppb for manganese to protect against concerns of potential neurological effects, and a 1-day and 10-day HA of 1,000 ppb for acute exposure. - 7 The ORSG for sodium is 20 ppm (there is no applicable SMCL for sodium).
-Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled. - $^{8}\,$ Based on 90^{th} percentile, as required by regulations.
+[There is no applicable ORSG for manganese or sulfate].
+EPA has established a lifetime health advisory (HA) of 300 ppb and a SMCL of 50 ppb for manganese to protect against concerns of potential neurological effects, and a 1-day and 10-day HA of 1,000 ppb for acute exposure. - 6 The ORSG for sodium is 20 ppm (there is no applicable SMCL for sodium).
+Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the sodium levels where exposures are being carefully controlled. - Based on 90th percentile, as required by regulations.
 Results based on 20 samples.